d33f/CZCI/README.md

 - https://www.dropbox.com/s/4um8zjevnnrorv9/webconfig.png?dl=0

-# BUGS
+# Live
-At this moment it is not possible to use ChronoZoom in Firefox
+At this moment ChronoZoom CI is hosted on http://www.kompili.nl/Chronozoom

+A complete overview of our work can be found on: http://www.kompili.nl/czportal/